steno-aarhus/registers-project-database/DST/Onboarding to DST/Index.md

 ---
 title: "Onboarding to Statistics Denmark"
-description: A general introduction on how to get access to Statistics Denmark.
+description: A general introduction on how to get access to Statistics Denmark
-date: last-modified
-author:
-  - name: Marie Kempf Frydendahl
-    affiliations:
-      - name: Steno Diabetes Center Aarhus

 ---

 If you want to set up a sub project under the projectdatabase at SDCA you need to be registered as a user at DST.